testcontainers/testcontainers-go/docs/features/follow_logs.md

 }
 ```

-## Stopping the LogProducer
+## Stopping the Log Production

-The `LogProducer` is automatically stopped in `c.Terminate()`, so you don't have to worry about that.
+The production of logs is automatically stopped in `c.Terminate()`, so you don't have to worry about that.

 !!! warning
 	It can be done manually during container lifecycle using `c.StopLogProducer()`, but it's not recommended, as it will be deprecated in the future.

 ## Listening to errors

-When the log producer fails to start within given timeout (causing a context deadline) or there's an error returned while closing the reader it will no longer panic, but instead will return an error over a channel.
+When the log production fails to start within given timeout (causing a context deadline) or there's an error returned while closing the reader it will no longer panic, but instead will return an error over a channel.
 You can listen to it using `DockerContainer.GetLogProducerErrorChannel()` method:

 ```go
 func (c *DockerContainer) GetLogProducerErrorChannel() <-chan error {